ssilverberry/IMessenger/README.md

   **NOTE** : You need to set JAVA_HOME environment variable to point to Java 1.8 directory.

   **NOTE** : IMessenger requires Java 1.8u60 and above.
+## Build Server
+   ### Maven:
+   ### Create required database tables.
+   To generate all needed db tables you have to run the following file

+    init.sql
+   ### Fill the properties file with your own database credentials.
+    Path to file ./resources/db.properties

+    For example:
+    user = Paul
+    password = someSuperSecretCode
+    dburl = jdbc:oracle:thin:@//localhost:1521/XE
+  ### Build server with .bat file which located here:
+    ./server/buildServer.bat
+  ### Then, simply start <i>server</i> with run.bat file which located here:
+    ./server/runServer.bat
 ## UI:
 #### Main window